ArtTwis/ArtTwis/README.md

 <!---![Design and Development](https://github.com/ArtTwis/ArtTwis/blob/main/githubProfileBanner.jpg)--->

 # Hi there 👋, I'm Twinkle Goyal
-I'm Twinkle from India 🇮🇳, and I am a Software Developer.
+I'm from India 🇮🇳, and I am a Software Developer.
 I really enjoy learning languages and frameworks like React, React Native etc. I also enjoy Ui designing in general.
 You can checkout my website at https://arttwis.github.io .

 ## Skills and Experience
 * 🖥 HTML , CSS , JS